 Division: Civil Appeals Division - Chicago

-The Civil Appeals Division represents state agencies and officials in civil appeals pending in state and federal reviewing courts.
-Those courts include the Illinois Supreme Court, all five districts of the Illinois Appellate Court, the United States Court of Appeals for the Seventh Circuit, and the United States Supreme Court.
+The Civil Appeals Division represents state agencies, officials, and employees in civil appeals pending in state and federal reviewing courts.
+Those courts include the Illinois Supreme Court, all five districts of the Illinois Appellate Court, the United States Supreme Court, and the United States Court of Appeals for the Seventh Circuit.
 Most of the Divisionís cases originate in the civil litigation bureaus of the Office (for example, General Law or Revenue Litigation).
 The areas of law involved in these cases vary widely and include such diverse topics as constitutional law, administrative law, prisoner rights, labor law, tax law, employment discrimination, unemployment compensation, and education.
-The Division also handles administrative review matters that proceed directly to the appellate court from agencies such as the Human Rights Commission, the Labor Relations Boards, the Pollution Control Board, and the Property Tax Appeal Board.
+The Division also handles administrative review matters that proceed directly to the appellate court from agencies such as the Human Rights Commission, Labor Relations Boards, Pollution Control Board, and Property Tax Appeal Board.

 Candidates should have a minimum of three years of legal experience or an appellate clerkship, as well as a demonstrated interest in appellate work.
 Attorneys with appellate experience in the state or federal courts preferred.
 Candidates must be licensed by the State of Illinois at the time of application.

 Salary: Salaries start at $62,000.

 To ensure full consideration, please send a cover letter, resume, references and writing sample to:

 The Illinois Attorney General's Office is an equal opportunity employer.
 The Office considers applicants without regard to race, color, religion, sex, national origin, sexual orientation, age, marital or veteran status, or the presence of a non-job-related medical condition or disability.